-Number one, honesty.
-That the members of the team in the project display honesty and they do not deliberately mislead or deceive about what they’re doing.
+Number one, is honesty.
+That the members of the team in the project display honesty and do not deliberately mislead or deceive about what they’re doing.

 Also, integrity.
 Keeping high integrity in the work products and the work that they do, the contracts that they make and they’re not unscrupulous about how they go about their work.

 Promise-keeping and trustworthiness.
 They do not create justifications for escaping or missing commitments.

 Also, loyalty.
 Being very loyal to the project, the organization, the industry, and the initiatives.
 And they do not use or disclose confidential information for benefit.

 Also, fairness.
 They don’t take advantage of others’ difficulties and use that against them.

 Also, having concerns for others, and do not harm others, again, in their disabilities or their deficiencies, respectful to others and don’t discriminate.

 So, by using these characteristics and values in business ethics, we’re looking at the benefits to the project.
 So, I submit there are three main ones.

 Number one is having outcomes that will be acceptable for the stakeholders.